HFG43/Portfolio-Mobile-Version/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to my learning partners for some guidance!
+I would like to thank to my learning partners and team from the Morning Sesions for their guidance!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>